wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 But doing so would enable the testing of conditions in the future when databases grow larger over time.
 Laws require that data from production be "scrubbed" of personally identifiable information.

 Traditionally, load testing occurred near the end of projects, but to enable Agile practices, many businesses today seek to "shift left" (ahead in time) so that risks are exposed as development occurs so that they can be fixed while the code is still in developer's minds.
-To facilitate that, load tests a(with monitoring) can be made to automatically begin (by a Continuous Integration utility such as Jenkins) when code is uploaded to a team source repository.
+To facilitate that, load tests (along with <a href="#Monitoring">monitoring</a>) can be made to automatically begin (by a Continuous Integration utility such as Jenkins) when code is uploaded to a team source repository.

 Planning for load testing includes <strong>characterizing</strong> the load coming from various use cases (how many people registering, browsing, buying, etc. at the same time).